Keith Allen (actor)

-Keith Howell Charles Allen (born 2 September 1953) is a Welsh actor, pantomime star, comedian, musician and television presenter.
-He is the father of singer Lily Allen and actor Alfie Allen, and brother of actor/director Kevin Allen.
+Keith Howell Charles Allen (born 2 September 1953) is a Welsh actor, pantomime star, comedian, singer, writer, director, producer and television presenter.
+He is the father of singer Lily Allen and actor Alfie Allen, and brother of actor and director Kevin Allen.

 Early life and education

 Keith Howell Charles Allen was born on 2 September 1953 in Gorseinon, Wales.
 (Note: This dead source says he was born in Llanelli, Carmarthenshire, the second of three children) His father was Edward Charles Owen, a Royal Navy petty officer submariner, and his mother a Welsh waitress.
 His younger brother is actor Kevin Allen.
 He spent his early years near Swansea and in Malta, and most of his childhood in Gosport, Hampshire, while his father served in Portsmouth or away at sea.
 Although he spent much of his life in England, he regards himself as Welsh despite taking part in various songs for the England football team.

 At the age of 11, when his father was posted to Singapore, he was sent to boarding school at Sir Anthony Browns Brentwood, a public school in Essex.
-He was expelled from the school at the age of 13 after meddling with organ pipes, causing trouble at morning assembly.
+He was expelled from the school at the age of 13 after causing trouble at morning assembly.
 This led to a period in borstal before attending Brune Park Community School in Gosport.
-He has said that he went to a comprehensive school in Swansea (where he was in 1966), a public school, a borstal, and a detention centre, all within five years.
+He has stated that he went to a comprehensive school in Swansea, a public school, a borstal, and a detention centre, all within five years.
 He earned six O-levels, leading to entry to the Welsh College of Music and Drama.
 Parking in the principal's carpark and an ensuing row led to his expulsion from the college.

 Career

-Allen has acted in both films and television, presented television programmes, and has also appeared in pantomimes.
+Allen has worked in both films and television, presented television programmes, he has also appeared in pantomimes.